acreichman/test-repo/README.md

 # test-repo
-A test repository to play with
+A test repository to play with and see how things work